mkoruk1/CNN-Covid-Detect/README.md

 Converting the matrices resulting from the convolution and pooling into vectors consisting of n rows and 1 column.
 And then this output is fed to artificial neural networks as input.

--Results
+# Results
 The accuracy of the model is 91 percent, which is pretty good.
-To test the model, the model was provided with a picture of a liver, one with a corona and the other with a healthy lung, and the model correctly predicted which of the pictures was healthy or not.
+To test the model, I provided 2 lung images that were not seen before by the model.
+One of the pictures was of a healthy liver and the other of a liver with a corona.
+And the model correctly predicted which of the pictures was healthy or not.